JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made brandishing weapons on hub levels cause criminal violations.
 +Corrected Arthur ignoring attack and removed maze note inspection.
 +Made dialog NPCs forget scared or aggressive state on map reload.
-+Improved Dragon's Breath effects and projectiles of all crossbows.
++Improved Dragon's Breath hit effect and fixed more weapon details.
-Lowered max framerate to 60 and fixed sprites and effects issues.
++Disabled Command hide and leave and restored Veil of Madness cry.
 Removed leftover changes to vendors and emails for plus and basic.
 Repaired Mercurio and Arthur dialogues and other minor text bugs.
 Fixed Glaze TV, SWAT rope, bomberman trigger and other map issues.